 - Short-Term Visiting Scholars

-International students are invited to apply to any of our full-time, residential degree programs on the Richmond campus (M.Div, M.A.C.E., Global Format M.A.C.E., Dual Degrees program, or Th.M.).
-These students should apply for an F-1 student visa through their local U.S. consulate.
-More information about the F-1 visa application process can be found below.
+International students are invited to apply to any of our full-time, residential degree programs on the Richmond campus (M.Div, M.A.C.E., Global Format M.A.C.E., M.Div./M.A.C.E.
+Dual Degrees program, or Th.M.).

-The following requirements are in addition to the basic degree or advanced degree application requirements, found here:
+The following requirements are in addition to the basic degree or advanced degree application requirements:

-- Financial Requirements: Once a student has been admitted to a degree program and financial obligations have been met, UPSem is authorized by the United States government to issue a Form I-20.
-The Form I-20 is required in order to apply for the F-1 visa through the U.S. consulate in your home country.
-In order to issue an I-20, the government requires UPSem to certify that you already have sufficient funds to cover living and educational expenses for yourself for the duration of the program.
+Once a student has been admitted to a degree program, they may begin the steps necessary for UPSem to issue a Form I-20, required by the U.S. government to apply for a U.S. F-1 visa through a U.S. consulate is his/her own country.
+In order to issue an I-20, the U.S. government requires UPSem to certify that a student has sufficient funds to cover living and educational expenses for the duration of the program.

-- Pay a deposit equal to five months of estimated academic and living expenses for the student and all dependents.
+3. Pay a deposit equal to five months of estimated academic and living expenses for yourself and your dependents.

 You may use the worksheet provided to estimate your annual living expenses and the amount of your living expenses deposit, however the official budgets will be prepared by the International Student Advisor.